-The SDR 2000 OptimizIR controller is the latest in SteppIR's innovative line of products that bring enjoyment and high-performance to the amateur radio service.
-For many, this controller is an upgrade from either the original controller, or the SDA 100.
-The OptimizIR is also being upgraded on a large quantity of new antenna purchases, so this may be the first time these users have had experience with any SteppIR controller.
+The OptimizIR 2.0 controller is the latest in SteppIR's innovative line of products that bring enjoyment and high-performance to the amateur radio service.
+For many, this controller is an upgrade from either the original controller, the SDA 100, or the original OptimizIR.
+The OptimizIR 2.0 is also being upgraded on a large quantity of new antenna purchases, so this may be the first time these users have had experience with any SteppIR controller.
 We have created this instruction manual to address the needs of both users.

-The OptimizIR provides a new way to interact with the SteppIR antenna.
+The OptimizIR 2.0 provides a new way to interact with the SteppIR antenna.
 We have spent significant time developing this product, and have had extensive feedback from customers on the design.
 We also worked with a team of beta testers to make sure we have a first-class antenna controller to be used seamlessly with your SteppIR antenna.

-Many of the features that are standard in the OptimizIR controller have been around for a while in our other controllers, available for purchase.
+Many of the features that are standard in the OptimizIR 2.0 controller have been around for a while in our other controllers, available for purchase.
 The primary difference is that in the OptimizIR, these options are now included as standard features: